 Pressure-Cooker Kalua Pig

-1 cabbage, cored, and cut into 6 wedges
+medium green cabbage, cored and cut into 6 wedges

 Whether you use an Instant Pot, a stovetop pressure cooker, or an electric one, the process is pretty much the same.
 The only difference is that the cooking time will be slightly shorter with a stovetop cooker than with an electric cooker (75 minutes vs. 90 minutes).

-First things first: Drape 3 pieces of bacon on the bottom of your pressure cooker.
-Press the “Sauté" button (if your cooker has one) and in about a minute, your bacon will start sizzling.
-(If you’re using a stovetop pressure cooker instead, line it with 3 pieces of bacon, crank the burner to medium, and start frying your bacon.)
+Drape the bacon in a single layer on the bottom of a pressure cooker.
+Press the "Sauté" button (if your cooker has one) and in about a minute, your bacon will start sizzling.
+(If you're using a stovetop pressure cooker instead, line it with 3 pieces of bacon, crank the burner to medium, and start frying your bacon.)

-Grab the pork roast and slice it into 3 equal pieces.
+Cut the pork shoulder into 3 equal pieces.
 I normally cut out the piece with the bone first, and then cut the 2 other pieces to match the first.

 If you've got some garlic on hand, use it!
 With a sharp paring knife, stab a few slits in each piece of pork, and tuck in the garlic cloves.